Health board reintroduces essential-visits-only policy to ease pressure on staff

 Essential visits, according to the health board, only permit visits to patients where not seeing a family member would “cause particular distress or suffering”.

-NHS Lanarkshire nurse director, Susan Friel, said the decision has been made to protect patients and staff, and staff will use their professional judgement to consider when visiting is allowed.
+NHS Lanarkshire nurse director, Susan Friel, said the decision has been made to protect patients and staff, and staff will use their professional judgment to consider when visiting is allowed.

 “We understand that patients in hospital are having a challenging time and want to have their family and friends around them for support,” she said.